karlbono/GoProGpx/README.md

 It also provides the possiblility of reducing the number of trackpoints or deleting certain points.

 The app has been tested on footage from a GoPro Hero 7 Black camera.
 Testsresults on files from other GoPro cameras are welcome.

+Download GoproGpx.zip if you just want the binary.